ToppiOfficial/Src2-KV3lib/README.md

-# Src2-KVLib
+# Src2-KV3Lib

-**Src2-KVLib** is a Python library for creating, manipulating, and serializing Source 2 KeyValues (KV), such as those used in ModelDoc.
+**Src2-KV3Lib** is a Python library for creating, manipulating, and serializing Source 2 KeyValues3 (KV3), such as those used in ModelDoc.

 ## Requirements